Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

     - `Xs`: List of snapshot matrices (solutions to the full-order model).
 The _i_th array `Xs[i]` corresponds to the _i_th parameter, `µs[i]`.
     - `Xdots`: List of snapshot velocity matrices.
 The _i_th array `Xdots[i]` corresponds to the _i_th parameter, `µs[i]`.
 The _j_th column of the _i_th array, `Xdots[i][:,j]`, is the velocity _d**x**/dt_ for the corresponding snapshot column `Xs[i][:,j]`.
 See the [`pre`](#preprocessing-tools) submodule for some simple derivative approximation tools.
     - `Us`: List of input matrices.
 The _i_th array corresponds to the _i_th parameter, `µs[i]`.
 The _j_th column of the _i_th array, `Us[i][:,j]`, is the input for the corresponding snapshot `Xs[i][:,j]`.
 Only required when `'B'` is in `modelform`.
-    - `P`: Tikhonov regularization matrix for the least squares problem.
+    - `P`: Tikhonov regularization matrix for the least-squares problem.

 - `InterpolatedInferredContinuousROM.predict(x0, t, u=None, **options)`: Simulate the learned reduced-order model with `scipy.integrate.solve_ivp()`.
 Parameters:
     - `µ`: The parameter value at which to simulate the ROM.